777Lucifer/EncodingCharacters/README.md

  java DspEnc

-then type charactors that you wants to encode and hit enter
+then type characters that you wants to encode and hit enter